jgillich/faststack/README.md

 * `TERMBOX_ADDR`: Address and port to listen on.
 Defaults to `:7842`.
 * `TERMBOX_ENV`: When set to `production`, enables various optimizations and loads the script bundle.
 Defaults to `development`.
-* `TERMBOX_RCSECRET`: Recaptcha secret.
+* `TERMBOX_RCSITEKEY` and `TERMBOX_RCSECRET`: Recaptcha site key and secret.
 No captcha checks are performed if not set.
 * `TERMBOX_AUTOTLS`: If set to `true`, enables TLS and automatically obtains a certificate from Let's Encrypt.
 * `TERMBOX_TLSCERT` and `TERMBOX_TLSKEY`: Path to the TLS cert and key.
 TLS is disabled if not set.